DistroByte/docs/docs/procedures.md

 2. Copy the new backup to the mounted folder, and find the file size of that backup.
 3. Send a notification to Discord containing the service that was backed up, the file size and the time and date.

-These scrips run with cron at the desired backup interval.
+These scripts run with cron at the desired backup interval.
 Each service has a dedicated section on how it is backed up.
 Refer to those to find out more on a service-by-service breakdown.

 ### Step by step**